Robert Tibshirani: Education and early life

 Tibshirani was born on 10 July 1956 in Niagara Falls, Ontario, Canada.
-He received his B. Math. in statistics and computer science from the University of Waterloo in 1979 and a Master's degree in Statistics from University of Toronto in 1980.
+He received his B. Math. in statistics and computer science from the University of Waterloo in 1979 and a Master's degree in Statistics from the University of Toronto in 1980.
 Tibshirani joined the doctoral program at Stanford University in 1981 and received his Ph.D. in 1984 under the supervision of Bradley Efron.
 His dissertation was entitled "Local likelihood estimation".